T4GLTD/IIoT/HOL/IOTHubPiHackathon/IoTHub-PI-TSI/index.md

 ## 3. Create Consumer Groups

 Consumer groups are a key element in Azure event ingestion services that allow consuming applications with a separate view of the event stream.
-Each consuming application can use the groups to read the streaming data independently at their own pace and with their own offet.
+Each consuming application can use the groups to read the streaming data independently at their own pace and with their own offset.
 These consumer groups will be created in advance but will be used later in this or other labs.

 1. Open the [Azure Portal](https://portal.azure.com/) tab and navigate to your IoT Hub service that you provisioned above
   - Click the *resource group* icon -> click the name of the resource group you created above -> click the IoT Hub service